PyRope-E-Assessment/pyrope/docs/scoring.rst

 ------------------

 PyRope allows the learner to leave input fields empty, although a warning will be issued before submitting the answers.
 Note that an instructor does not have to bother about how to deal with empty inputs.
 PyRope will assume an empty input field means the learner doesn't know the answer and scores it accordingly.

 * In case of :ref:`Individual Input Field Scoring`, PyRope simply scores any empty input field with zero points.
-What happens behind the scenes is that PyRope substitutes some valid (usually trivial) value for each empty input field before calling the :py:meth:`score` method and ignores the corresponding scores for this input.
+What happens behind the scenes is that PyRope substitutes some valid (usually trivial) value for each empty input field before calling the :py:meth:`scores` method and ignores the corresponding scores for this input.
 * In case of :ref:`Joint Input Field Scoring`, it is not possible to score an exercise, if the learner leaves an input field empty and ignores the corresponding warning.
 PyRope will give zero points for the entire exercise in this case.

 However, sometimes empty input fields have a special meaning.
 If you ask for a solution of some equation, for example, then an empty input field can also mean that there is no solution.
 For such cases, every input field constructor offers an option ``treat_none_manually``, which is set to ``False`` by default.
 If set to ``True``, PyRope sets the corresponding input field variable to ``None``.
 By setting it to ``True`` the instructor assures to properly deal with ``None`` values.